Director's CornerFrom the Director

 Every day I have the privilege to be around people who are devoted to improving our service delivery system.

 As staff of Ohio's Department of Developmental Disabilities, we try to listen to the many voices in our system, some who think we are moving too fast and some who think we move too slowly.
 Our job is to work to find a balance and chart a path forward that reflects the diverse needs and opinions of our community.

 Read more of Director John Martin's letter in the 2017 Annual Report.

-Developmental Disabilities Biennial Budget FY2018-19, proposes to invest $122 million for Ohioans with developmental disabilities over the next two fiscal years.
+HB49, Developmental Disabilities Biennial Budget FY2018-19, invests $65 million in new dollars for Ohioans with developmental disabilities over the next two fiscal years.

-approved the amendments to the Level One, Self-Empowered Life Funding (SELF), and Individual Options (IO) Waivers in February.
-The changes will be effective April 1, 2017.
+CMS approved other amendments to the Level One, Self-Empowered Life Funding (SELF), and Individual Options (IO) waivers in February 2017.